Kismuz/btgym/README.md

 See backtrader docs for analyzers reference.
 Note:
 1. Drawdown Analyzer is get attached by default.
-2. When invoked, forces running episode to terminate.
+2. When invoked, this method forces running episode to terminate.

 #### _stop_server():
 Stops BT server process, releases network resources.